arsalasif/online-algo-project/README.md

 # Experimental Analysis of Sequential Search Heuristics
 Online Algo Project

 This project is done on Java and Python.
+All code is documented by comments inside code.

 For Java, please download Eclipse: https://www.eclipse.org/downloads/packages/release/neon/2/eclipse-ide-java-developers